arzamansoori/AutoCompleteSearch/readme.md

 ![AUTOCOMPLETESEARCH](https://img.shields.io/badge/AUTOCOMPLETE-SEARCH-%23D291BC)

-AutoComplete Search website is created with using HTML, CSS(styling yet to be done) and JavaScript.
+AutoComplete Search website is created with using HTML, CSS and JavaScript.

 ## TABLE OF CONTENTS
 #